lib-uoguelph-ca/python-novice-inflammation/_episodes/01-numpy.md

 > to see a list of all functions and attributes that you can use.
 After selecting one, you
 > can also add a question mark (e.g. `numpy.cumprod?`), and IPython will return an
 > explanation of the method!
 This is the same as doing `help(numpy.cumprod)`.
+>
+> For more information, you can always refer to the [Numpy User Guide](https://docs.scipy.org/doc/numpy-1.15.4/user/basics.html) and [Reference Documentation](https://docs.scipy.org/doc/numpy-1.15.1/reference/)
 {: .callout}

 When analyzing data, though,